 Top Safari Essential Items

 Going on an African safari is an exciting once-in-a-lifetime experience.
 It offers the amazing opportunity to witness wildlife in their natural habitat and see the vast lands of Africa.
-To ensure you make the most out of your safari, it’s best to be prepared so that you can enjoy your experience with comfort, safety, and stress-freely!
+To ensure you make the most out of your safari, it’s best to be prepared so that you can enjoy your experience with comfort, safely, and stress-freely!
 Here’s a comprehensive list of the top 15 essentials you should pack for your next African safari.

 1. Binoculars

 This is probably the most vital item to pack: binoculars!
 They allow you to observe animals that are in farther off distances, and also protects you and the wildlife by viewing them from safe distances.
 Binoculars with 8x, 10x, or 12x magnification is ideal.
-I have two pairs of binoculars but choose the one you prefer.

-These also have a strong magnification at 12x, but it also comes with an attachment to hold your camera phone to view through the eyehole.
+These have a strong magnification at 12x, but it also comes with an attachment to hold your camera phone to view through the eyehole.
 Of course you can use the binoculars without the attachment but I thought this was such a cool feature!
-It came in handy when I didn’t have a fancy high-quality camera and wanted some cool zoomed in shots with my camera phone.
+It came in handy when I didn't have a fancy high-quality camera and wanted some cool zoomed in shots with my camera phone.

 2. Camera

 Capture all the breathtaking moments of your safari with a high-quality camera.
 Be sure to bring extra memory cards, batteries or its charger and a power bank.
 These items made sure I didn’t miss any incredible photo opportunities.
-To photograph wildlife from afar, I also had a zoom lens, which is extremely useful and captures amazing close-up shots.
+To photograph wildlife from afar, I also had a zoom lens, which is extremely useful to captures amazing close-up shots.

 3. Portable Charger / Power Bank